Gokul210491/seattle-airbnb-data-analysis-Data-Science-Project-1/README.md

 **2. Data Understanding**
 - I used the listings.csv dataset from the Seattle Airbnb Open Data.
 It includes rich details like pricing, host behavior, amenities, and location.

 **3. Data Preparation**
-  I cleaned the data by:
+I cleaned the data by,
 - Removing symbols like $ and, from the price column.
 - Filling missing values in numerical and categorical columns.
 - Parsing amenities into a countable format.
 - Dropping unnecessary or redundant columns.

 **4. Data Analysis & Visualization**
 - I explored five key questions using pandas, matplotlib, and seaborn.